 (4) When entering and exiting the reading room, users must present all items on their person for inspection without being asked to do so.

-(5) Working documents (e.g. writing paper, copies, records) may only be taken into the reading room in a bound or stapled form to avoid mix-ups with archive material and library holdings.
+(5) Working documents (e.g. writing paper, copies, notes) may only be taken into the reading room in a bound or stapled form to avoid mix-ups with archive material and library holdings.
 Where appropriate, such documents should be stapled or specially marked in another way (e.g. by stamping).

 (6) The use of laptops is permitted in the reading rooms.
 Voice recorders may only be used in booths or at designated workstations.
-Users must not insert or attach external storage media (e.g. USBs, external hard drives) to the PCs of the Federal Archives.

-(7) In the interest of all users, the reading rooms should be kept as quiet as possible.
+(8) In the interest of all users, the reading rooms should be kept as quiet as possible.
 Conversations and other noisy activities should be avoided.

-(8) Food and drink must not be taken into the reading rooms or consumed there.
+(9) Food and drink must not be taken into the reading rooms or consumed there.

 § 3 Use of the Reading Room